Stop! Your Lease Extension in Hull Could Be FREE

 Yorkshire Building Society 85 years from the date of completion of the mortgage.
 Please ensure that you explain the implications of a short term lease to the borrower.

 Lease extensions in Hull can be a difficult process.
-We recommend you obtain professional help from a conveyancer and surveyor with experience in lease extensions.
+We recommend you secure professional help from a lawyer and valuer with experience in this area.

 Hull Lease Extension Case Summaries: